Mxt Media offers search marketing in Google, Bing, & YouTube search engines.

 - Robots meta tags

 - Errors (HTTP status codes 4xx & 5xx)

 Who are you up against?
 What are they publishing?
 How well do they rank?

-We’re up against other SEO companies in Worcester, of course.
-And we’ve analyzed them and tailored our webpages to outperform them in a number of ways.
+We’re up against other small business SEO companies, of course.
+And we’ve analyzed them and tailored our web pages to outperform them in a number of ways.

 For example, our competition has 510 words per page, on average.

 The latest SEO case studies say that the top 10 Google results average 2,000+ words per page.
 And many are even longer—in some cases, up to 8,000.

 That reveals an opportunity.